 When I was young, palm reading was a playground pastime for my friends and me.
 We had no clue how to actually conduct a palm reading or what the terms Chiromancy or Chirognomy meant.

 That didn’t stop us from staring at each others’ palm lines and predicting when we would marry and how many children we would have. **Melody, when you are reading this, you were way off on the numbers! 🙂 **

 As young girls, fortune-telling feels exciting and mystical.
-However, we were not exceptions, as people have been using palm readings as a way to tell the future at least 1,500 years.
-This makes it surprising that there is still so much mystery surrounding this practice.
+However, we were not exceptions, as people have been using palm readings as a way to tell the future for at least 1,500 years.
+This makes it surprising that there is still so much mystery surrounding palm lines and hand shapes.

 Because the subconscious mind holds our deepest desires, the lines represented by them constantly change.
 This is one reason why modern-day palm readers have moved away from the old how to palm reading-rule that said a woman should have her left palm read and a man, his right.

 Although this was traditional in the East, most experts now agree that both hands have important messages to deliver.

 As per the insights from the Institute of Palmistry, the non-dominant hand—often the less frequently used one—offers a glimpse into our subconscious beliefs and inherited traits.
 It’s like a fascinating book of genetic tales and hidden inclinations.
 Conversely, the dominant hand, which is our preferred hand for writing and other tasks, embodies the paths we’ve consciously chosen in life.

 Most childhood issues, emotional struggles, and deep internal wounds can be found on the non-dominant palm.
 How you present yourself to others, your external areas of focus, and career ventures are usually present on the opposite one.